-An ultrasound examination is conducted with an examinee lying on his/her back.
-A doctor places an ultrasonic probe with jelly on its tip over the examinee's thyroid (located around the base of the neck) and examines whether there are any cysts or nodules while moving the probe over the examinee's skin.
+An ultrasound examination is conducted with an participant lying on his/her back.
+A doctor places an ultrasonic probe with jelly on its tip over the participant's thyroid (located around the base of the neck) and examines whether there are any cysts or nodules while moving the probe over the participant's skin.